nandi-abhishek/Udacity-CarND-Behavioral-Cloning/README.md

 #### 1. Solution Design Approach

 The simulated car is equipped with three cameras, one to the left, one in the center and one to the right of the driver that provide images from these different view points.
-The first track has sharp corners, exits, entries, bridges and changing light conditions.
+The first track has sharp corners, a mud road beside the track, bridges and changing light conditions.
 An additional track exists with changing elevations, even sharper turns.
-It is thus crucial that the CNN is generalized enough to drive autonously on these varity of track condition.
+It is thus crucial that the CNN is generalized enough to drive autonously on these varity of track conditions.
 My model is trained using both the tracks and then it is able to drive them autonomously.

 The main problem lies in the skew and bias of the data set.
 Shown below is a histogram of the steering angles recorded while driving in the middle of the road for a few laps.
 This is also the data used for training.
 The left-right skew is less problematic and can be eliminated by flipping images and steering angles simultaneously.
 However, even after balancing left and right angles most of the time the steering angle during normal driving is small or zero and thus introduces a bias towards driving straight.
 The most important events however are those when the car needs to turn sharply.